- Why Is HIIT Workout Considered Better Than Cardio?

 Overall, proteins and carbs are vital to consume for your pre and post-workout.

-Is HIIT workout helping to burn belly fat?
+Is the HIIT workout helping to burn belly fat?

 HIIT workout could help to burn the stubborn visceral fat mass(1) although not so specifically.